Have you considered Critical Illness cover with The Mortgage Shop?

 Life cover provides a lump sum if you die during the policy term which can help pay off your mortgage.
 Therefore your family will not have to worry about repayments on your mortgage.

 Critical Illness Cover

 Critical Illness Cover is designed to help cover those critical illnesses which could have a severe impact on your lifestyle.
-It will pay out if you are diagnosed with one of the specified critical illnesses or disabilities listed on the policy or on death during the period of cover and you are eligible to claim.
-All illnesses covered by this plan are consistent with the medical profession and the Association of British Insurer's list of critical illnesses.
+It could pay out if you are diagnosed with one of the specified critical illnesses or disabilities listed on the policy or on death during the period of cover and you are eligible to claim.
 We can arrange cover for you so should you be diagnosed with a specified critical illness you could use the lump sum to help pay expensive medical costs or repay your mortgage.

 This will cover items that cannot be removed if you move home.
 These include the property structure such as roof, walls, windows and permanent fittings.

 This will cover your household goods, personal posessions and valuables within the home.

 The answer to that depends on your own personal circumstances.
 If interest rates going up would leave you uneasy and feeling under pressure, it may be best to fix your mortgage for peace of mind.
 The benefit is that your monthly mortgage repayments are fixed for the duration of the fixed term so you can plan ahead without fear of rising mortgage repayments.
 At the end of your chosen fixed rate term, you will normally revert to the lender's current variable rate but you may be able to choose another fixed rate from the selection available at that time.
 You may have to pay an early repayment charge to your existing lender if you repay your mortgage within the fixed rate period.

 Your home may be repossessed if you do not keep up repayments on your mortgage.